Managing Anxiety

 Letting go and not trying to create meaning or overthink situations will reduce fear and arousal.
 When something triggers an automatic fear or threat reaction, figuring out what it means and why it happened is unnecessary.
 Instead, recognize that you have anxiety, which causes strong reactions, and try to let go.
 Say to yourself, ‘That doesn’t mean anything.
 I think it does, but thoughts are just thoughts.
 It is just a scary feeling, and it will soon pass.
 Become aware of your tendency to overly interpret or make meaning out of scary feelings, and challenge your thoughts and feelings.
 When you say, ‘I don’t know what that means,’ ‘It may not mean anything.
 It may just be a random feeling.’ you may feel a little vulnerable or exposed, but over time, you learn to be comfortable with a little discomfort, which brings anxiety down to a point where you can feel safe and learn to live with mild anxiety.
 Choose to drop the habit of ‘figuring out what things mean.’
 Don’t let your mind dwell on that process.
 Tell yourself, “It doesn’t help to think about that.”
 After you try this for a few weeks, if you are more anxious than ever, you can go back to figuring out what everything means.

 A person’s response to stress or anxiety is determined by many factors: genetics, environment, coping skills, and the intensity of a person’s experiences.
 We cannot control genetics or environmental experiences.
 Still, we can develop and implement better coping skills and knowledge of how the nervous system works, which helps us regain balance when our nervous system reacts.
 Learning to calm the nervous system, question the story, or move the narrative in a positive direction can be helpful.
-Let’s look at a widely accepted theory of how the nervous system works.
+Let’s look at a one widely accepted theory of how the nervous system works.

 Polyvagal Theory